 Hi - I’m Dianne Dow and I became a governor at Meldreth in the autumn term of 2019.
 I don’t have a background in education or teaching (unless the recent homeschooling counts!), but I’m very keen to help out and support the school.
 I have one child at secondary school who left Meldreth last year and another still at the school, so I can represent the parental view and I have a vested interest in the school's success.
 As a governor I am a member of the Children and Learning committee.

-Community is something that is very important to me, and the opportunity to use my professional expertise to help and improve one of our local schools is of great interest.
+Community is something that is very important to me, and I welcome the opportunity to use my professional experience to help and support one of our local schools.

 I have 3 primary school age children at Melbourn Primary, and my wife works at Bassingbourn Primary.
 I enjoy supporting my children with their learning and I like to engage with the school to help and ensure that my children are getting the best support that they can across the curriculum.

-I hope that my professional and community experiences can benefit school, especially to ensure that young people are prepared for their continuing education and moving into employment.
+I hope that my experiences can benefit the school, especially to ensure that young people are prepared for their continuing education